Yodata/real-estate/src/pages/docs/topic/calendar.md

 [back to top](#)

 ---
-## delete
+## taskdelete
 ```
-realestate/marketingprogram#delete
+realestate/calendar#taskdelete
 ```

-a marketing program was deleted
+a task was removed from an action plan